PuppyGamingDev/SuiRPC-Bot/README.md

 # Sui RPC Discord Bot
+THIS WAS FUNCTIONAL FOR DEVNET 0.14.1  !!!
+CURRENTLY AWAITING 0.15.0 SDK UPDATE

 This is pretty much just a fun project to incorporate Sui's JS SDK calls into a Discord Bot

 If you would rather just invite my Bot to your server you are more than welcome.